 How to spot it: Ask it to quote a passage and the output is obviously garbled / character-substituted = font issue.

-How to spot it: Ask it to “list each chapter’s page count” against the real TOC; clearly missing tail chapters = large-file path engaged.
+How to spot it: Ask it to “list each chapter and its page count” against the real table of contents.
+Clearly missing tail chapters = the index was truncated.

 6. Encrypted / DRM-protected PDF can’t be extracted